1800 PR.01 Leasing Commercial Space

 - Form 1800 FR.02 Yale Medicine Clinical Space Request, used for patient care space; for both stand-alone clinics and session space; or

-b) Submit completed form, with all indicated departmental approvals and any supporting documentation, to University Properties.
+b) Submit completed form, with all indicated approvals and any supporting documentation, as directed on the form.

 c) Submitted forms are reviewed to determine: